Pattern detection is an experimental feature. The API may change in future releases.

 Each pattern in the response contains:

-The response also includes a metadata object:
+The top-level response also includes:

 Patterns are sorted by weighted_score in descending order.